imjoy-team/ImJoy/README.md

 `setup` function used to get the plugin prepared for running, it will be exectued when the plugin during initialization.

 ### `run(my)` function
-`run` function will be called each time a user click on the menu or the container workflow is executed.
+`run` function will be called each time a user click on the menu or run a workflow is executed.
 While executed, an object(for Javascript) or a dictionary(for Python) called `my` will be passed into the function.
 The plugin can use variables stored in `my`.

 Here are the variables stored in `my`:
  * `my['op']`